aws-amplify/docs/js/interactions.md

 />
 ```

 By default, the ChatBot will allow for both voice and text interaction.
 You can turn off text interaction by passing prop `textEnabled={false}` or you can turn off voice interaction by passing prop `voiceEnabled={false}`.
+You should not disable both; this will cause no user inputs to be available.

 The `conversationModeOn` props turns continuous conversation cycle mode on/off for voice interaction.